-Degenerative disc disease can compress the spinal nerves, resulting in pain, stiffness, and reduced mobility that typically affects the lower back or neck.
+DDD can compress the spinal nerves, resulting in pain, stiffness, and reduced mobility that typically affects the lower back or neck.
 The pain can range from mild to very severe, and it may radiate to other parts of the body.
 Symptoms can be worse in the morning and may even interfere with sleep.

-Other symptoms of degenerative disc disease can include:
+Other possible symptoms of DDD include:

 - leg muscle weakness or foot drop